www-splitcells-net/net.splitcells.network/doc/tasks.md

 1. [Make this a published Python project.](https://medium.com/python-pandemonium/better-python-dependency-and-package-management-b5d8ea29dff1)
 1. Faster update process via increment updates.
 1. Backup ~/bin folder during install.
+1. Create and use method to only partly implement a feature.
+   The script user should be informed if the missing part is required in the user's case.
 ### Fixings
 1. Check licensing issues.
    1. https://www.gnu.org/licenses/gpl-faq.html#MereAggregation